Dharug language: Earliest habitation

 Radiocarbon dating suggests human activity occurred in and around Sydney for at least 30,000 years, in the Upper Paleolithic period.
 However, numerous Aboriginal stone tools found in Sydney's far western suburbs gravel sediments were dated to be from 45,000 to 50,000 years BP, which would mean that humans could have been in the region earlier than thought.

 First European records

-Dharug people recognise William Dawes of the First Fleet and flagship, the Sirius, as the first to record the original traditional tongue of the elder people of Sydney Dharugule-wayaun.
+Dharug people recognise William Dawes of the First Fleet and flagship, the Sirius, as the first to record the original traditional tongue of the elder people of Sydney Dharugule-wayaun from an Aboriginal woman named Patyegarang.
 Dawes was returned to England in December 1791, after disagreements with Governor Phillip on, among other things, the punitive expedition launched following the wounding of the Government gamekeeper, allegedly by Pemulwuy, a Yora man.

-Extinction of language
+Extinction

 The Indigenous population of Sydney gradually started using English more in everyday usage, as well as New South Wales Pidgin.
-This, combined with social upheaval, meant that the local Dharug language started to fade from use in the late nineteenth/early twentieth century.
+This, combined with social upheaval, meant that the local Dharug language started to fade from use in the late nineteenth to early twentieth century.
 A wordlist of the local Sydney language was published by William Ridley in 1875, and he noted that, at that time, very few fluent speakers were left.